Weekly Information about Bright Comets (2024 July 20: North)

 * C/2021 S3 ( PanSTARRS )

-Now it is 9.8 mag (Feb.
-28, Ken-ichi Kadota).
+It brightened up to 9.6 mag from February to March (Feb.
+25, Thomas Lehmann).
+Now it is 12.4 mag (July 8, Osamu Miyazaki).
 Fading gradually.
 In the Northern Hemisphere, it stays observable in good condition.
-In the Southern Hemisphere, it will be getting lower gradually after this, and it will be unobservable in May.
+In the Southern Hemisphere, it is not observable now, but it will appear in September.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)